 PMDD can cause a number of different symptoms, but fatigue, tiredness, mood changes, and bloating are common.
-About 3% to 8% of menstruating women are estimated to suffer from PMDD.
+A low percentage of menstruating women are estimated to suffer from PMDD.
 In contrast to PMS, the symptoms of PMDD are severe enough to have a significant impact upon the woman's daily activities and functioning.

 Must Read Articles Related to Premenstrual Dysphoric Disorder (PMDD)

 Patient Comments & Reviews